tpascarella/sr50/docs/problems.md

 401K's and Roth IRA's are the only kind of investments most people ever make, and you can achieve the same amount of financial independence within 3-5 years, instead of 30-40, **if you invest aggressively and sustain a high Savings Rate.**

-## "Financial Advisors" are Really Just Insurance Salesmen
+## "Financial Advisors" are Actually Just Insurance Salesmen

 Another problem is that financial advisors are actually insurance salesmen *who pose as financial advisors.*